GenericMappingTools/gmt/doc/rst/source/matlab_wrapper.rst

 Note that we now sent the *G grid* as argument instead of the **-G**\ *gridname* that we would have used in the command line.
-The second command means that we ended our work with **GMT** and call the internall functions that will do the house keeping of freeing no longer needed memory.
+The second command means that we ended our work with **GMT** and call the internal functions that will do the house keeping of freeing no longer needed memory.

 So that's basically how it works.
 When numeric data has to be sent *in* to **GMT** we use MATLAB variables holding the data in matrices or structures or cell arrays depending on the case.
 On